solyarisoftware/jointts/README.md

 In the same way, if you use voice recordings of other people, please assure to have permissions to do it.

-## Status

-WORK-IN-PROGRESS / NOT READY.

-So far, the project is a proof-of-concept, in pre-alfa stage, with 60% of features implemented.
-Smart high-level usage has to be defined.

 ## License